shrishsharma777/Analytics-Case-Study/README.md

 - Market, Segment, Category and Region Performance
 - Seasonality Factors in Sales

-Made a report of the analysis named as "TakeALeap_NITTrichy.pdf"
+Made a report ("TakeALeap_NITTrichy.pdf") of the analysis.